-- Have a clear understanding of the technical content of the air exercise. - Determine the appropriate extent to which the air exercise should be taught for the level of training. - Create a lesson plan in the recommended format

-Teach the lesson plan as a practical application of the basic principles of learning and techniques of instruction, as per the flight instructor's guide.

-2. Assess student performance in relation to the appropriate Transport Canada guidelines.
+- Have a clear understanding of the technical content of the air exercise. - Determine the appropriate extent to which an air exercise should be taught for the level of training. - Create a lesson plan in the recommended format. - Teach the lesson plan as a practical application of the basic principles of learning and techniques of instruction, as per the Transport Canada Flight Instructor Guide (TP 975E) - 2.
+Assess student performance in relation to the appropriate Transport Canada guidelines.